lzwjava/blog-source/original/2025-01-31-network-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Computer Network Technology"
+title: Computer Network Technology
-audio: true
 ---

 Below is a list of 100 key points that broadly cover the scope of a “Computer Network Technology” course or self-study outline, touching on fundamental concepts, protocols, and practical applications.